California Custody and Co-Parenting Laws

 -

-Each parent’s willingness to support the child’s relationship with the other parent (unless safety issues exist)
+Each parent’s willingness to support the child’s relationship with the other parent (unless safety concerns exist)

 -